 The Housing and Regeneration Act 2008, as amended by the Localism Act 2011, (the Act) makes provision for the regulation of social housing provision in England.
-Pursuant to the Act, the Regulator exercises its functions as regulator acting through a separate committee established to undertake this regulatory role (the Regulation Committee).
-This arrangement came into force on 1st April, 2012.
-The statutory powers available to the Regulator were largely unchanged from those previously in place between April 2010 and April 2012, during which time the Tenant Services Authority (the TSA) acted as the regulator of registered providers of social housing.
-Since 2012 there has been a clear distinction between the Regulator's role in relation to economic regulation and its role in relation to consumers, with the Regulator's primary role relating to economic regulation, i.e. setting standards (the Standards) for governance and viability to ensure registered providers of social housing are financially viable and well governed.
-The Localism Act 2011 gave a greater role for tenants' panels, councillors, MPs and the Ombudsmen in dealing with consumer issues than prior to 1st April, 2012.
+Pursuant to the Act, the Regulator of Social Housing exercises its functions as regulator acting through a separate committee established to undertake this regulatory role (the Regulation Committee).
+This arrangement came into force on 1st April, 2012, from which date there has been a clear distinction between the Regulator of Social Housing's role in relation to economic regulation and its role in relation to consumers, with the Regulator of Social Housing's primary role relating to economic regulation, i.e. setting standards (the Standards) for governance and viability to ensure registered providers of social housing are financially viable and well governed.

-The Regulator regulates registered providers of social housing in accordance with the Standards set out in the Regulatory Framework.
+The Regulator of Social Housing regulates registered providers of social housing in accordance with the Standards set out in the Regulatory Framework.
 The Standards cover: governance and financial viability; value for money; rent; quality of accommodation; repairs and maintenance; allocations, mutual exchanges and tenure; neighbourhood management, local area co-operation and anti-social behaviour; and tenant involvement and empowerment.
-Registered providers of social housing are expected to comply with the Standards and to establish arrangements to ensure that they are accountable to their tenants, the Regulator and relevant stakeholders.
+Registered providers of social housing are expected to comply with the Standards and to establish arrangements to ensure that they are accountable to their tenants, the Regulator of Social Housing and relevant stakeholders.

-The enforcement by the Regulator of the Standards other than those relating to governance and financial viability, rent and value for money is restricted to cases in which there is, or there is a risk of, serious detriment to tenants (including future tenants).
-The Regulatory Framework includes guidance as to how the Regulator will assess whether serious detriment may arise.
+The enforcement by the Regulator of Social Housing of the Standards other than those relating to governance and financial viability, rent and value for money is restricted to cases in which there is, or there is a risk of, serious detriment to tenants (including future tenants).
+The Regulatory Framework includes guidance as to how the Regulator of Social Housing will assess whether serious detriment may arise.